BretStateham/FlySimExpress/Labs/flysimexpress-03.md

     ![Application Settings Link](images/functionappsettingslink.png)

-1. On the "**Application Settings*"" blade, scroll down to find the "**SharedEventHubConnection**" setting (you may recall that the Application Settings you see here were created by the ARM template you ran previously.
+1. On the "**Application Settings**" blade, scroll down to find the "**SharedEventHubConnection**" setting (you may recall that the Application Settings you see here were created by the ARM template you ran previously.
 However there was no way for the ARM template to determine this connection string so we have to provide it manually).

 1. Click in the box that reads "**`<SHARED EVENT HUB CONNECTIONSTRING AND ENTITY PATH PROVIDED BY THE PRESENTER>`**" and replace it's contents with the connection string provided by the presenter for the "**`flysim-shared-input-hub`**" event hub.
 Make sure to scroll back to the top of the page and click the **SAVE** button: